MikaAK/request_cache_plug/README.md

   pass: ["*/*"]
 ```

-We also need to setup a before_send hook to our absinthe_plug (if not using absinthe or you won't be using `&RequestCache.store/2` inside a resolver you can skip this step)
+We also need to setup a before_send hook to our absinthe_plug (if not using absinthe you can skip this step)
 ```elixir
 plug Absinthe.Plug, before_send: {RequestCache, :connect_absinthe_context_to_conn}
 ```